Constraints on axion-like dark matter from a SERF comagnetometer: Results

-The olive green regions show constraints from other long-range searches on ALP-neutron~\cite{Vasilakis:2008yn} and ALP-proton~\cite{Adelberger2007} couplings (which do not search for dark matter).
+The olive green regions show constraints from other long-range searches on ALP-neutron~\cite{Vasilakis:2008yn} and ALP-proton~\cite{Ramsey:1979bzw} couplings (which do not search for dark matter).
 The blue line is the mean exclusion line of the {\tt NASDUCK-Floquet} experiment~\cite{bloch2022new}.
 Our results provide complementary probes to stellar constraints.
-The beige regions come from searches for ALP-emission from the sun by the Solar Neutrino Observatory~\cite{Bhusal_2021} and from neutron star (NS) cooling considerations~\cite{Beznogov:2018fda,Hamaguchi_2018,Keller_2013,Sedrakian_2016}.
-The latter extends throughout the entire plotted region of the ALP-neutron coupling.
-For both neutron and proton couplings, the shown regions are constrained by model-dependent supernova (SN) cooling considerations or neutrino flux measurements from SN1987A~\cite{Zyla:2020zbs,Chang:2018rso,Carenza:2019pxu}.
-Since the theoretical reliability of such limits is arguable due to the uknown SN collapse mechanism~\cite{Bar_2020}, we do not plot them~here.
-The newly derived limits of this search, dubbed {\tt NASDUCK-SERF}, on the ALP couplings to neutrons, improve the existing terrestrial limits over nearly the entire mass range by up to two orders of magnitude, providing a strong complementary probe to stellar constraints from NS and SN.
-Furthermore, our bound on ALP-protons interactions in a large part of the mass range from ${2~{\rm peV}/c^2}$ to $100~{\rm peV}/c^2$ lies in a region that is otherwise only excluded by model-dependent arguable SN constraints.
+The beige regions come from searches for ALP-emission from the sun by the Solar Neutrino Observatory (SNO)~\cite{Bhusal_2021} and from neutron star (NS) cooling considerations (light beige)~\cite{Beznogov:2018fda,Hamaguchi_2018,Keller_2013,Sedrakian_2016,Buschmann:2021juv}. {The constraints on ALPs from stellar systems, including those from SNO and NS, are unable to exclude ALPs with large couplings due to them becoming trapped at the stars.
+The exact point at which these bounds stop is hard to determine with exactness.
+We take the upper edges of the NS bounds to be $g_{a{\rm NN}}\lesssim 10^{-4}\,{\rm GeV}^{-1}$ based on Ref.~\cite{Beznogov:2018fda}, and $g_{a{\rm PP}}\lesssim10^{-6}\,{\rm GeV}^{-1}$ based on Ref.~\cite{Hamaguchi_2018}. {We note that the two upper edges of these constraints are rough estimates that were calculated independently by other groups \cite{Beznogov:2018fda,Hamaguchi_2018} and carry a relatively large difference that may be an artifact of different approximations used, rather than some underlying difference in the physics.} The upper edges of the constraints on both ALP interactions from SNO were taken from Ref.~\cite{Bhusal_2021}. } For both neutron and proton couplings, the shown regions are constrained by model-dependent supernova (SN) cooling considerations or neutrino flux measurements from SN1987A~\cite{Zyla:2020zbs,Chang:2018rso,Carenza:2019pxu}.
+Since the theoretical reliability of such limits is arguable due to the unknown SN collapse mechanism~\cite{Bar_2020}, we do not plot them~here.
+The derived limits of this search, dubbed {\tt NASDUCK-SERF}, on the ALP couplings to neutrons, improve the existing terrestrial limits over nearly the entire mass range by up to two orders of magnitude, providing a strong complementary probe to stellar constraints from NS and SN.
+Furthermore, our bound on ALP-protons interactions in a large part of the mass range from ${2~{\rm peV}/c^2}$ to $100~{\rm peV}/c^2$ lies in region{s} that {are} otherwise only excluded by model-dependent arguable SN constraints.